Spiritual Care Services

 For many patients and their families, spirituality is an important part of healing and wellness.

 Through our Spiritual Care Services, Hurley Medical Center demonstrates a commitment to clinical excellence and comprehensive care that embraces each individual’s physical, spiritual, emotional and social needs.
 We also counsel Hurley medical professionals and staff in one-on-one conversations and inservices that address topics such as spiritual care of patients, bioethics, advanced directives, how to pray with patients, and issues relating to loss and grief.

 24-Hour Spiritual Care Services

-Spiritual Care Services provides 24-hour, on-call access through the services of the Coordinator of Spiritual Care and our volunteer chaplains.
+Spiritual Care Services provides 24-hour, on-call access through the services of the Volunteer Director of Spiritual Care and our volunteer chaplains.
 As part of the patient-admission process, patients are asked questions regarding spiritual care, including whether they would like to speak to a Hurley chaplain or their own spiritual advisors.

 To contact one of our chaplains, patients and families may also tell their nurse or call (810) 262-9517.
 If the need for spiritual care is urgent, please page Spiritual Care Services through the hospital operators.

 Individuals who seek spiritual care come from many faith traditions and have a broad range of questions and concerns.
 Common reasons for speaking with a chaplain include the following: